Mike Finley

-Mike Finley (4 July 1950 – 10 August 2020) was a writer, poet, and videographer from Youngstown, Ohio.
+Mike Finley (July 4, 1950 – August 10, 2020) was an American writer, poet, and videographer from Youngstown, Ohio.

 Publications

 Why Teams Don't Work, Robbins and Finley's first collaboration, was named "Best Management Book, The Americas, 1995" by the Booz Allen Hamilton/Financial Times Global Business Book Awards.
 It was published in a second edition, titled The New Why Teams Don't Work, by Berrett-Koehler Publishers, 2000.

 In addition, Finley is author of a business/technology book of his own, Techno-Crazed (Peterson's, 1996).

 Finley is a Pushcart Prize-winning author, with work appearing in the 1985 Pushcart Prize Anthology.

 He has authored over 160 books, including 100 books of poetry, stories and creative nonfiction, mostly from Kraken Press.
 Titles include: